 The science of economics examines how goods and services are produced, how they get to their intended end user and how they are consumed and used by that end user.

-The agricultural economics program at Fort Valley State University is designed to prepare students for professional positions in sales, service, merchandising, management, analytical and statistical work with private and public agricultural and agriculturally related business and agencies.
-It is also designed to prepare students for additional study in graduate and professional school.
+The agricultural economics program at Fort Valley State University prepares students for professional positions in sales, service, merchandising, management, analytical and statistical work with agricultural and agriculturally related businesses and government agencies.

-Students at FVSU can earn a Bachelor of Science in Agriculture degree with a major in agricultural economics.
+Bachelor of Science in Agriculture with a major in agricultural economics

 - Commodity Broker

 To be admitted to the university high school students must have a GPA of 2.25 as well as an SAT score of 430 on Critical Thinking/Verbal and 400 on Math or an ACT score of 17 on English and 17 on Math.